We are both college professors at the University of Washington in Seattle.

 The purpose of this website is to teach people how to spot bullshit and refute it.
 We don't intend to use it as a platform for calling bullshit on things that we don't like, and we certainly don't intend to use it as a platform for calling bullshit on things you don't like.

 Our case studies are not the most egregious examples of bullshit, nor the ones we most wish to debunk.
-Rather, they are chosen to serve a pedagogical purpose, drawing our particular pitfalls and highlighting particular strategies for responding.
+Rather, they are chosen to serve a pedagogical purpose, drawing out particular pitfalls and highlighting appropriate strategies for responding.
 So read up, think carefully, and call bullshit yourself.

 Nothing would please us more.
 There are only so many students that we can reach first-hand, so we would be delighted to see others take up the cause.
 If you use the syllabus or materials, we have just two small requests.
 We (1) would appreciate acknowledgement of some sort in your course materials and (2) would love to hear from you about how you are using these materials.
 Among other things, this helps us justify the time and effort that we are putting into the project.
 Any comments about what you find works well and what does not would also be most welcome.